On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 I guess my point about movie plots is, that when such circumstances are idealized, there is an unrealistic attitude perpetrated against an impressionable viewer.
 This does not a healthy, effective individual nor a benevolent society make.
 In fact, it does more to shape selfish, mean people...and mean people suck.
 I know some reader out there is thinking, "lighten up, it's just an escape!".
 That's cool too, I guess.
 Just put on your make up and get thee to the show (sort of borrowed from Alice Cooper, 1975).

 Just what then do we do with our mental and physical abilities?
 We manipulate the environment.
 We're like little welding machines carving out our wants all around us.
-Our energies from inside get focused though our words and deeds and go out to our physical and social environments.
+Our energies from inside get focused though our words and actions and go out into our physical-social-spiritual environments to have an impact.

 LAUSD's Human Resources Department Sucks Rocks!

 I worked as a substitute school teacher for over 6 years in New Jersey and northern California, back in the 80s and 90s.
 However, when I applied for employment with the Los Angeles Unified School District (in 2004, I believe), I was turned down simply because I did not have 3 solid years of employment immediately prior to my employment application with them!
 Apparently, they prefer hiring perverted child abusers!
+As long as they've been well-employed.
 The LAUSD really needs to overhaul their HR department...and fast!
 (Mind you, not only did I possess the required Bachelor's degree, but I had a Master's, too!
-And yet they passed me over, but hired:)
+And yet they passed me over, but hired the following:)

 Stop Corporate Hackers!